 A unique student experience

 Teaching in the Centre is based on a ‘Warwick model’ of small class sizes, close contact between students and staff, an integrated, coherent curriculum and individualised attention to student needs and aspirations.
-Unlike many Masters courses at other UK universities our courses feature a coherent curriculum designed to fit professional as well as academic criteria.
+Unlike many Undergraduate and Postgraduate courses in these fields at other UK universities our courses feature a coherent curriculum designed to fit professional as well as academic criteria.
 We do not run large lectures.
-Core modules are taught in classes of 20-30; classes for option modules are sometimes smaller.
-This is vital to enriching the student experience and ensuring critical and creative thinking at postgraduate level.
+Core modules are taught in classes of 25-35; classes for option modules are sometimes smaller.
+This is vital to enriching the student experience and ensuring critical and creative thinking at undergraduate and postgraduate levels.
 We seek to enhance the student experience through pastoral care, bespoke learning and tailored professional development.
-We are also pro-active in the development of new approaches to teaching and learning such as Open Space Learning and the use of digital media and technology in the classroom.
+We are also pro-active in the development of new approaches to teaching and learning such as the Open Space Learning, Restorative Justice in HE Network , Illuminations, a WIHEA funded project, and the Wellbeing Pedagogies Learning Circle and engagement with Warwick Wellbeing Strategy.
 Find out more about our distinctive approach to teaching and learning.

-Public engagement is at the heart of our research and our teaching.
-Our research seeks to inform policy and to engage with industry and a wide range of stakeholders and communities across a number of sectors.
+Public engagement is a key development of our approach to research and our teaching.
+Our research seeks to inform policy and to engage with industry and a wide range of practitioners, stakeholders and communities across a number of sectors.
 Recent partnerships that demonstrate our engagement with environmental issues have been with the UK Environment Agency, local governments and stakeholders in the water, agriculture and natural resources sectors, The Responsible Media Forum and Green Film Shooting in Germany.
-In the cultural sectors we have had collaborations and partnerships with The Finnish Film Institute, Spon Spun Festival, Albany Theatre, Coventry Artspace Partnerships, BAFTA, European Centre for Creative Economy (Dortmund), European Partnership on Cultural and Creative Spillovers (Arts Council England, Arts Council Ireland, Creative England, European Cultural Foundation).
-Our entrepreneurial activity includes partnerships with Warwick in London and BIMA London (British Interactive Media Association), Leading Creative Talent, and the Korea Cultural Tourism Institute.
+In the cultural sectors we have had collaborations and partnerships with The Finnish Film Institute, Spon Spun Festival, Albany Theatre, Coventry Artspace, BAFTA, European Centre for Creative Economy (Dortmund), European Partnership on Cultural and Creative Spillovers (Arts Council England, Arts Council Ireland, Creative England, European Cultural Foundation), Museums Association and the Public Monuments and Sculpture Association.
+Our entrepreneurial activity includes partnerships with Warwick Arts Centre, 1 Mill Street, Warwick in London and BIMA London (British Interactive Media Association), Leading Creative Talent, and the Korea Cultural Tourism Institute as examples.

-We collaborate with other Warwick departments including Film and Television, Sociology, the Centre for Interdisciplinary Methodologies, Warwick Business School and the Institute for Advanced Teaching and Learning.
-Centre members contribute to the university’s Global Research Priorities and we also work alongside our colleagues in Theatre and Performance Studies, which has a well-established tradition of combining both theoretical and practical instruction.
+We collaborate with other Warwick units including Theatre and Performance Studies, Film and Television, Sociology, the Centre for Interdisciplinary Methodologies, Warwick Business School and the Institute for Advanced Teaching and Learning.